 Singapore Math/Primary Mathematics

 Primary Mathematics has taken the homeschool market by storm, and with good reason.
 This program teaches children to think mathematically rather than just having them memorize the mechanics of problem solving.
-And it is very reasonably priced.
+Primary Mathematics lays a solid foundation for conceptual understanding using a three-step process, taking children from concrete, to pictorial, then abstract approaches to learning.
+Concepts are addressed from a number of directions that challenge students to think and understand.

-Primary Mathematics is more advanced than just about every other math program used in the U.S. There are three different versions: the Third Edition that retains the British spellings and conventions used in Singapore (these are sold only in Canada); U.S. Editions that were adapted directly from the Third Editions but substitute U.S. measurements, spellings and conventions; and Standards Editions that align with the math standards for California, changing the order of presentation for some topics and adding units on topics such as probability, graphing, data analysis, and negative numbers.
+Primary Mathematics is more advanced than just about every other math program used in the U.S. There are three different versions: the U.S. Edition that was adapted directly from the version used in Singapore but substitutes U.S. measurements, spellings and conventions; the Standards Edition that aligns with the math standards for California, changing the order of presentation for some topics and adding units on topics such as probability, graphing, data analysis, and negative numbers; and the Common Core Edition, which slightly reorganizes topics to cover those required by the Common Core State Standards (CC).
+None of these are “dumbed down” to align with standards.

 Primary Mathematics 1A and 1B